-- 30 cm (12 inch) bamboo BBQ skewers work well as spar material.
+- 30 cm (12 in.) bamboo BBQ skewers work well as spar material.

-- Reinforce the join in the middle of each spar with 2 lengths of
+- Reinforce the join in the middle of each spar with two lengths of

 plan.
 The reinforcers stay flat on the table, and glue is applied along

-their lengths, from above, to join the 4 pieces of bamboo together.
+their lengths, from above, to join the four pieces of bamboo together.